EleniPistiloglou/DAAR2/README.md

 To restrict the search on CVs uploaded after a certain date, send the request to `localhost:8083/api/candidate/searchcreatedsince/date` using the format YYYY-MM-DD for date.  <br />
 The results will appear in descending order of date.  <br />

-This is an example of a request created with Postman:
+This is an example of a request created with Postman: <br /> <br />
 ![alt text](https://github.com/EleniPistiloglou/DAAR2/blob/main/searchrequestexample.jpg?raw=true)